Close Banner

 • Mad Tea Party — If spinning rides make you toss your tea, politely decline and continue to celebrate a very merry unbirthday on other attractions.

 • Space Mountain — This high-speed roller coaster in the dark has sharp turns and drops.
+Additionally, not being able to see where you're going can make riding less enjoyable for some.

 • Test Track — Can you handle high-speed car rides with breaking turns?
+This newly reimagined ride is full of them.

 • TRON Lightcycle / Run — This adventure might induce motion sickness in some individuals due to its rapid acceleration, sharp turns and intense motion simulation.